KiwiTon-Tech/EETCG/README.md

 ### About:
 - Company mission, vision, and values.
-- Highlight black, female-owned identity and expertise.
+- Highlight woman and minority owned identity and expertise.
 - Team overview with a link to the Consultants page.

 ### Services: